yaogara/yaogara-ark/content/plants/leonotis-leonurus.md

 ---
-title: "Leonotis leonurus (Wild Dagga, Lion’s Tail)"
+title: 'Leonotis leonurus (Wild Dagga, Lion’s Tail)'
-aliases: ["Wild Dagga", "Lion’s Tail", "Lion’s Ear", "Leonotis leonurus"]
+aliases:
+  - Wild Dagga
+  - Lion’s Tail
+  - Lion’s Ear
+  - Leonotis leonurus
+summary: >-
-summary: "A southern African Lamiaceae shrub used in traditional medicine and ritual smoking blends; noted for mild euphoric, relaxant, and anti-inflammatory properties linked to diterpenoids such as marrubiin."
+  A southern African Lamiaceae shrub used in traditional medicine and ritual smoking blends; noted for mild euphoric, relaxant, and anti-inflammatory properties linked to diterpenoids such as marrubiin.
-tags: ["Leonotis leonurus", "Wild Dagga", "Lamiaceae", "ethnobotany", "smoking mixtures", "marrubiin", "terpenoids", "southern Africa"]
+tags:
+  - Leonotis leonurus
+  - Wild Dagga
+  - Lamiaceae
+  - ethnobotany
+  - smoking mixtures
+  - marrubiin
+  - terpenoids
+  - southern Africa
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Ark — a living ethnobotanical research archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
+lastmod: '2025-10-27'
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian and global teacher plants and allied ethnobotanicals.*